Day 1 UK/Hanoi

 Day 6 Hue

 A full day in Hue means you'll get a real flavour of Vietnam's former capital.
 We'll start with a relaxing cruise along the Perfume River, which takes us to the Thien Mu Pagoda.
 Then, after a little time to look around, we'll continue to the citadel, the ancient seat of royal power.
-We'll explore the former Imperial City, a walled enclosure in which you can find the Purple Forbidden City which was inspired by Beijing's Forbidden City.
+We'll explore the former Imperial Palace and learn more about the area's intriguing architecture, which was inspired by Beijing's Forbidden City.
 By now you'll probably be ready for some lunch, so we'll stop to enjoy a vegetarian meal prepared by nuns.
 Later we'll visit the iconic Cat Tuong Quan Zen House, a haven of peace and tranquillity, set amid the Thien An Hill pine forest.
 Then finally, we end our day with a visit to the imposing tomb of Emperor Minh Mang, located in a beautiful setting surrounded by gardens and lakes.Meals included: B,L

 Day 7 Hoi An

 Driving over the Hai Van Pass, possibly the most scenic of coastal road in Vietnam, our journey today takes us south to Hoi An.
 You'll be enchanted by this ancient riverside town, and after lunch we'll take a tour.
 Highlights include the Japanese Covered Bridge and a cruise on the Thu Bon River.Meals included: B,L

 Day 8 Hoi An

 Today you will visit STREETS International's Oodles of Noodles project, a scheme which supports street kids and disadvantaged young people by providing them with training for a career in the hospitality industry.
 You'll meet some of the students, learn about different types of noodles and then have a go at making some yourself.
 Afterwards, a delicious bowl of Mi Quang noodles will be served.Meals included: B

 Day 9 Ho Chi Minh City